Special Needs Resources

 Part of a nationwide system of protection and advocacy agencies.
 DRNC helps people across NC gain access to disability services and opportunities through its advocacy and legal expertise.

-- Exceptional Children’s Division for Public School District
+- Exceptional Children’s Division

-Assures that students with disabilities, and those who are academically or intellectually gifted, develop mentally, physically, emotionally and vocationally through the provision of an appropriate individualized education in the least restrictive environment.
+Provides services under the Individual’s with Disabilities Education Act to North Carolina Children and youth ages 3-21 who have disabilities.
+The Division assures that students with disabilities, and those who are academically or intellectually gifted, develop mentally, physically, emotionally and vocationally through the provision of an appropriate individualized education in the least restrictive environment.

 - North Carolina Department of Health and Human Services: Helping People with Disabilities